Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 access to the pdb-tools package.

-PyMol: We will make use of PyMol for visualization.
+PyMol: In this tutorial we will make use of PyMol for visualization.
 If not already installed on your system, download and install PyMol.
+Note that you can use your favorite visulation software but instructions are only provided here for PyMol.

 Preparing PDB files for docking